NHSE Workforce Funding for primary care staff in South Yorkshire 25/26

 • Pharmacist Independent Prescribing for non-ARRS staff (alternative Pharmacy funding source for this)

-Does METIP funding cover backfill for time out of practice for study/clinical supervision?
+Does funding cover backfill for time out of practice for study/clinical supervision?

 • Sheffield Hallam University